 Rocky vs. Drago: What would the betting odds have been in 'Rocky IV'?

-Rocky Balboa’s victory over Ivan Drago on Christmas Day 1985 in Russia is one of the greatest upsets in the history of American (cinematic) sports.
+Rocky Balboa’s victory over Ivan Drago in Russia on Christmas Day 1985 is one of the greatest upsets in the history of American (cinematic) sports.

 Even though Balboa was boxing’s reigning world heavyweight champion, he was certainly the betting underdog against the bigger, stronger, younger and chemically-enhanced Drago.
-The undefeated "Siberian Bull" had at least 6 inches and more than 70 pounds on "The Italian Stallion."
+The undefeated "Siberian Bull" had at least six inches and more than 70 pounds on "The Italian Stallion."

 That’s like pitting LeBron James against Steph Curry in the squared circle.

-Let’s also not forget that Drago killed former heavyweight champ Apollo Creed in the ring earlier that year.
 The perception was crystal clear: Drago was boxing’s next big superstar, and he would destroy anything in his path.

 But how would that perception have played out at the books?